-- a) The following local wildlife sites, as identified on the Policies map, will be protected from development that would reduce or damage their nature conservation value:

-- Hay-a-Park meadows (adjacent to SSSI)

-- Grimbald Crag

-- Aspin Pond and adjacent land

-- Frogmire Dike

-- Scotton Woods

-- Foolish Woods and Mackintosh Park

-- Birkham Wood (the part outside the SSSI) including riverside towards Calcutt

-- Collins Banks

-- Gallow Hill SINC

-- b) New development proposals should protect wildlife and biodiversity on or adjacent to the development site.
-This includes preserving or creating wildlife habitats, including trees, verges, walls, hedgerows, bat and bird boxes and ponds.

-- c) Existing trees, hedges and other landscape features of value to biodiversity should continue to be part of any development proposal unless clear evidence is provided that these are not worthy of retention.
-Replacement of existing trees should be done on a one to one basis.
+- a) The following sites, as identified on the Policies map, will be protected from development that would reduce or damage their nature and/or geological conservation value: - 1) Grimbald Crag NWGS - 2) Aspin Pond and adjacent land, including cliff NWGS - 3) Frogmire Dike NWGS - 4) Foolish Woods and Mackintosh Park NWGS - 5) Birkham Wood (the part outside the SSSI) including riverside towards Calcutt NWGS - 6) Collins Banks NWGS - b) New development proposals should protect wildlife and biodiversity on the development site.
+This includes preserving or creating wildlife habitats, including trees, verges, walls, hedgerows, bat and bird boxes and ponds. - c) Existing trees, hedges and other landscape features of value to biodiversity should continue to be part of any development proposal unless clear evidence is provided to justify their loss.
+Replacement of existing trees should be done on a two to one basis.